Aerial bombing of cities: European Theater

 At the beginning of World War II, bombing of cities prior to invasion was an integral part of Nazi Germany's strategy.
 In the first stages of war, the Germans carried out many bombings of towns and cities in Poland (1939), including the capital Warsaw (also bombed in 1944), with Wieluń being the first city destroyed by 75%.
 The Soviet Union also attempted strategic bombing against Poland and Finland, bombing Helsinki.

 Rotterdam was bombed by Germany at 14 May 1940.
-The city had already surrendered an hour earlier and the attack was called off, but this did not reach the already flying bombers.Horst Boog: Der anglo-amerikanische strategische Luftkrieg über Europa und die deutsche Luftverteidigung.
-In 'Militärgeschichtliches Forschungsamt (Hrsg.): Das Deutsche Reich und der Zweite Weltkrieg.
-Deutsche Verlags-Anstalt, Stuttgart 1979 ff.
-Band 6: Horst Boog, Werner Rahn, Reinhard Stumpf, Bernd Wegner: Der globale Krieg.
-Die Ausweitung zum Weltkrieg und der Wechsel zur Initiative 1941 bis 1943.
-1990, ISBN 978-3-421-06233-8, S. 455f.
+The city had already surrendered an hour earlier and the attack was called off, but this did not reach the already flying bombers.

 Germany began aerial bombing of British cities immediately after the British declaration of war on Germany in September 1939, while the first British bombing raids against Germany were on the night of 15/16 May 1940, with 78 bombers against oil targets, 9 against steelworks and 9 against marshalling yards, all military and industrial targets in the German hinterland.
 Oil remained the main British objective until the summer of 1941, although German cities and towns were regularly bombed from May 1940.
 Previous raids had been carried out by the RAF, but when targets were not found, the bombers returned without making an attack.

 After the Fall of France, the Luftwaffe redirected its full attention to the United Kingdom.
 The scale of the attack increased greatly in July 1940, with 258 civilians killed, and again in August with 1,075 dead.
 During the night of 25 August, British bombers raided targets in and around Greater Berlin for the first time, in response to the misdirected bombing of Oxford Street and the West End by the Luftwaffe while it was bombing the London docks.
 On 4 September 1940 Hitler, frustrated by the RAF's superiority over the Luftwaffe and enraged by its bombing of German cities, decided to retaliate by bombing London and other cities in the UK.
 On 7 September the Luftwaffe began massed attacks on London.
 The bombing campaign was known in the UK as "the Blitz", and ran from September 1940 through to May 1941.
 The Coventry Blitz and the Belfast Blitz were two of the heaviest of all bombings by the Luftwaffe, killing 568–1,000 civilians of Coventry, killing over 1,100 civilians in Belfast, and destroying much of both city centres.